fbalicchia/cloud-computing-experiments/consistency.md

 ## Consistency
 This part of course was the most difficult from my point of view but very interesting.
-The thing that I don't like is done a very good over view of algorithms but don't provide a broad overview of real case.
+The thing that I don't like is done a very good overview of algorithms but don't provide a broad overview of real case.
 These case was founded in fantastic book " Design Data Intensive application" in chapter Problem that occured in distributed system..

 An algorithm is written on base of formalization of type of fault in a particular the system type.
 A common system type are: (page 307)